irving-statek/open-pnp-wiki/GcodeAsyncDriver.md

    This will reduce vibrations to a degree.

+   Why?
+The moderation means that short moves accelerate more gently, as the acceleration is quickly followed by deceleration, which seems to agitate the machine more.
+Long moves are allowed to accelerate and decelerate much harder, but as they do so longer, this seems to induce less vibrations.
+If you think of the acceleration/deceleration ramp as a "half wave", the long move has a longer wave-length i.e. lower frequency and therefore seems to [resonate](https://en.wikipedia.org/wiki/Resonance) less with the machine frame.
+Well, it helps on my machine.

 * **SimpleSCurve:**

    Apply motion planning assuming a controller with simplified S-Curve motion control.